KU hopeful Azubuike back by start of Big 12 play

 LAWRENCE, Kan. -- Kansas coach Bill Self is hopeful injured center Udoka Azubuike will be back on the floor by the time the second-ranked Jayhawks open Big 12 play against Oklahoma on Jan.
 2.

-The 7-footer sustained a severe high ankle sprain when he landed awkwardly on a Wofford player early in the Jayhawks' 72-47 rout Tuesday night.
+The 7-footer sustained an ankle sprain when he landed awkwardly on a Wofford player early in the Jayhawks' 72-47 rout Tuesday night.
 Azubuike was still not putting much weight on the ankle Thursday, Self said, but he could be moving in a walking boot by the weekend.

 Azubuike is averaging 12.9 points and 6.1 rebounds this season.